GeneKung/GeneKung_Notepad_app/README.md

 The app was created by https://twitter.com/intent/user?screen_name=joshuamorony through his tutorial https://twitter.com/intent/user?screen_name=joshuamorony

 <h1>Alan AI</h1>
 This app uses the Alan AI software, a software that allows developers to voice enable any application, whether that be web based or mobile based.
+Please refer to https://alan.app/ for more information about the software.

 <h1>Deploying this App</h1>

+<h1>Alan AI voice Commands</h1>